Andy Burnham: Public transport

 In 2020, Burnham signed off on a new £10 yearly charge for pensioners who wished to continue to use their TFGM travel passes on the region's trains and trams.
-The charge is said to help fund a London-style bus system.
-Pensioners in London get free travel on all public transport in London from the age of 60, while Burnham kept the Manchester system linked to the much later state pension age.
+The charge was intended to help fund a London-style bus system.
+Pensioners resident in London boroughs get free travel on most public transport in London from the age of 60, while Burnham kept the Manchester system linked to the much later state pension age.